Walgreens The Thread

 If you or your child has impetigo, there are steps you can take to prevent spreading it to others.

 • See your doctor.
 Without treatment, impetigo sores can take several weeks to heal, and they’re contagious until then.
-But with treatment, you’re typically no longer contagious 24 to 48 hours after starting antibiotics.
+However, with treatment, people can typically return to school or work at least 12 hours after starting antibiotics and while keeping all lesions covered.

 • Practice good hygiene.
 Wash the sores daily, wash your hands frequently and do not share personal items, such as towels or clothing, while contagious.